-All research which falls within the scope of the Research Governance Framework for Health and Social Care requires a sponsor.
+All research which falls within the scope of the UK Policy Framework for Health and Social Care Research requires a sponsor.
 This includes research that involves NHS patients, their tissue or information, staff, equipment or other resources of the NHS.
 The sponsor organisation agrees to act as guarantor for the research ensuring that it is designed, conducted and reported to internationally recognised principles of Good Clinical Practice (GCP) and relevant legislation1.

 Sponsorship should be discussed and agreed in principle as early as is possible in the study set-up.
 Ideally a sponsorship request should be made at the time the research protocol is being developed or at the grant application stage.
 Formal declaration from the designated sponsor is required before any application to the Research Ethics Committee (REC), NHS R&D and other regulatory authorities can be made.